 Great Music Teaching Framework

 Great teaching starts with a commitment to great learning.
 Great teachers build expansive learning environments for their students and seek learning opportunities for themselves that are ambitious, open-ended, playful, and curious.
-These values align with the core interests of Carnegie Hall’s Weill Music Institute (WMI) in supporting artistry, community, and equity in all of its music making and music learning in schools and community settings, and with pre-professional musicians.
+These values align with the core interests of Carnegie Hall’s Weill Music Institute (WMI) by supporting artistry, community, and equity in all music making and music learning in schools and community settings and with preprofessional musicians.

 These values also guide how WMI frames its ongoing conversation about what great music teaching looks like.
 Regardless of the environment, great teachers artfully manage a balancing act between modeling the building blocks of the artistic process and inspiring young musicians to be creative and make music an important part of their lives.

 Great Teachers in Action brings these seven impulses to life, as leading artists and educators model each through a variety of exercises and activities.
 Get a bird’s-eye view by sampling from several different impulses, or take a deep dive by watching multiple videos for a single impulse.

 - are musicians who model their artistry in everything they do